RaghavaAlajangi/DCscope/docs/sec_qg_dcor.rst

 The `deformability cytometry open repository (DCOR)
 <https://dcor.mpl.mpg.de>`_ allows you to upload and access RT-DC
 datasets online (internet connection required).
-In Shape-Out 2, you can access parts of the dataset (e.g. just two features) without downloading the entire data file (which includes image, contour, and traces information).
+In DCscope, you can access parts of the dataset (e.g. just two features) without downloading the entire data file (which includes image, contour, and traces information).
 This saves disk space and time when accessing